Common employee IT security challenges (ITSAP.00.005)

 Mishandling sensitive information

-One lost USB drive, laptop, or tablet can lead to financial, legal, or public relations problems for your organization and leave an embarrassing mark on your professional reputation.
-If you need to take information out of the office, make sure you follow the proper procedures and contact your IT department to see if your files need to be encrypted.
-Keep in mind that removing the protective markings from a document does not change the sensitivity of the information.
+A lost device like a USB drive, laptop, or tablet can lead to financial, legal, or public relations problems for your organization.
+It can also leave an embarrassing mark on your professional reputation.
+Follow the proper procedures if you need to take information out of the office.
+Contact your IT department to see if your files need to be encrypted.

-Using your mobile device security
+Failing to use your mobile device securely

 Downloading unauthorized applications